tiagovbarreto/multi-docker-aws/README.md

 # Fibonacci multi-docker-aws
-An application for calculate fibonacci
+An application to calculate Fibonacci values

 ## Table of contents
 * [About](#about)